-You can create many document types with Billdu such as proforma invoices, quotes, estimates, orders, invoices, credit notes, and delivery note.
+You can create many document types with Billdu, such as proforma invoices, quotes, estimates, orders, invoices, credit notes, and delivery notes.
 There are slight differences in the layout in each of them as they display different information and serve various purposes.

 Quote vs. Estimate

-Even if very similar on the first sight there are differences between a quote and an estimate.
-They are both used to indicate the amount of service or products you'll invoice to a client in the future however a quote indicates fixed costs and an estimate a solid guess.
-A quote's prices shouldn't be changed when creating a final invoice even if the finished work ends up being more than stated.
-If you don't feel to create quotes you can offer estimates to your clients.
-Read more how to switch between quote and estimate.
+Even if very similar at first sight there are differences between a quote and an estimate.
+They are both used to indicate the amount of service or products you'll invoice to a client in the future; however, a quote indicates fixed costs and an estimate a solid guess.
+A quote's prices shouldn't be changed when creating a final invoice, even if the finished work ends up being more than stated.
+If you don't feel to create quotes, you can offer estimates to your clients.
+Read more about how to switch between quote and estimate.